2 Weeks’ Notice: How To Handle an Employee Resignation

 Q1: Is it legally required for employees to give a 2 weeks notice before resigning?

-A1: No, there is no federal law requiring employees to give a 2 weeks notice.
+A1: No, there is no federal law requiring employees to give two weeks’ notice.
 However, it is considered a professional courtesy and is a common practice in many industries.

 Q2: What should I do if an employee doesn’t give a 2 weeks notice?

 A2: While it can be frustrating, it’s important to respond professionally.
-Review your company’s policies on resignations and consult with HR on the next steps, which may include an exit interview or immediate termination of access to company resources.
+Review your company’s policies on resignations and consult with HR on the next steps, including an exit interview or immediate termination of access to company resources.

 Q3: Can I refuse to accept an employee’s 2 weeks notice and ask them to leave immediately?